facebook/react-native-website/docs/textinput.md

 Callback that is called when the text input is blurred.

+> Note: If you are attempting to access the `text` value from `nativeEvent` keep in mind that the resulting value you get can be `undefined` which can cause unintended errors.
+If you are trying to find the last value of TextInput, you can use the [`onEndEditing`](textinput#onEndEditing) event, which is fired upon completion of editing.

 | Type     | Required |
 | -------- | -------- |
 | function | No       |